 According to their Millennial Survey 2016, 66% of millennials surveyed are expecting to leave their organization by 2020.
 While this is expected, realizing that 2/3 of the workforce is planning on leaving is still unsettling.
 Most of us would certainly like to avoid that fate.
 So let’s see why exactly this generation is willing to do so.

 Last week I talked about the importance of getting to know your customers and collecting their feedback.
-This week, I want to bring the focus a little closer to home, to the employees.
+This week, I want to bring the focus a little closer to home, to the team.
 No matter how you slice it, your employees are the key in making everything happen.
 Without them there would simply be no company.
 However, we often forget that and observe a diminishing engagement and lack of morale.
 So what should you do to make sure your team stays as enthusiastic about the future as they were on day one?
 I am sure these tips will help put you on the right track.

 - Define the rules of the game